sentclose/sentc-docs/docs/src/guide/group.md

 ::::

-When you are using your own backend, call the prepare function.
-This returns the client data for a new group.
+When you use your own backend, call the prepare function.
+This function returns the client data for a new group.
-Just call our Api with a post request and this data from your backend: `https://api.sentc.com/api/v1/group` Don't forget the Authorization header with the jwt.
+Make a POST request to our API (https://api.sentc.com/api/v1/group) with this data from your backend.
+Don't forget to include the Authorization header with the JWT token.

 :::: tabs type:card